 The letter informed Barrett that she wouldn't be allowed to go to her room — or any other on-campus housing — until she had met with a university psychiatrist and a Resident Life case manager, and they had "made a decision regarding [her] ability to return."
-The letter specifies that "finding alternative lodging off-campus will be required" until both meetings are completed.
+The letter specified that "finding alternative lodging off-campus will be required" until both meetings had been completed.

 Any on-campus student who goes to the hospital for mental health-related reasons receives the letter, said Tracy Kiras, a Resident Life spokeswoman.
 She said the protocol is in place to ensure that returning students do not present a threat to themselves or others.

 "It's really coming from a place of care and support for the students and their well-being," she said.

 After meeting with her psychiatrist on Thursday and a Resident Life employee on Friday morning, Barrett was cleared to return to her room.
 But she said the experience still shocked her.

 "After something like that, you need stability and comfort," the junior sociology major said.
 "And I lost that."